Awards (first edition)

 Outside of these areas?
 Try OUP Global.

-Chinese Translation: Communication University of China Press.
+Chinese Edition (1st Edition): Communication University of China Press.